SCORE- Community Education, Upliftment and Environmental Clean Up

 Grant-in-Aid funding will enable the project to continue the good work to date, keep the environment clean, allow the youth to improve school performance and assist the municipality in postponing the development of new landfill site and reducing sewerage blockages because of the (monthly) rags flushed down the sewerage system.

-Note: Stanford does not have major businesses which can be approached for funding.
-When approaching such companies in Hermanus and Gansbaai, the (understandable) reply is that they support their own community.
-The Swop Shop therefore heavily relies on the goodwill of the more affluent Stanford residents, as well as their family and friends.
+As Stanford does not have major businesses which can be approached for funding, the Swop Shop heavily relies on the goodwill of the more affluent Stanford residents, as well as their family and friends.

-The New Weighing Station at the Swap Shop site at Ou Krale next to Die Stoor’s yard at the Community Hall.
-This was opened on Monday 14 May with many members of the local community waiting patiently with their bags of recycling.
+The New Weighing Station is at Ou Krale next to Die Stoor’s yard at the Community Hall.
+This was opened on Monday 14 May 2018 with many members of the local community waiting patiently with their bags of recycling.
 Volunteers were on hand to smooth the process and run the shop.